 The noted American academic in the field of international relations, John J. Meirsheimer, in a long-form article for The National Interest referred to the former Chinese premier Wen Jiabao and his eloquent description of China’s peaceful inclinations.
 The former Chinese Premier termed peace as a ‘time-honoured’ quality of the Chinese nation, which is a valuable inheritance from the times of ancient China.

 India’s strengths are age-old and stem from its array of deeply religious and moral philosophies, from the times of its great thinkers – the Lord Buddha and Lord Mahavira are two examples of extraordinary Indians who were pivotal in the spread of peace across the continent of Asia.
 These strengths intertwined with China’s inclinations to its own spiritual-intellectual schools of thought housed in the tenets of Confucianism and Taoism, can forge a ‘combined peace’ like no other that Asia has witnessed since the time when the two ancient civilisations were the sole inhabitants of the continent that is today strewn with an assortment of unending and prolonged conflicts.

-Jay Maniyar is a Research Associate at the National Maritime Foundation, a maritime think-tank endorsed by the Indian Navy and the Ministry of Defence and based in New Delhi.
-The views expressed are in a personal capacity, and do not reflect the views of his employers.
+Jay Maniyar is a Research Associate at the National Maritime Foundation, a maritime think tank endorsed by the Indian Navy and the Ministry of Defence of the Government of India.
+He is based in New Delhi.
+The views expressed in the published articles are proffered in a personal capacity, and do not reflect the views of his employers.